Skip to main content

 2. iOS Companion data alignment.
 The Ascension Companion app on the App Store still uses an older data shape than the web.
 Bringing them into alignment so a run uploaded from web shows up in the iOS app immediately.

 3. Weekly digest email.
 Optional, off by default, plain text.
 Your wins this week, your best run, character mix, and any new community highlights from people you've co-oped with.
 One email a week, one-click unsubscribe.
+Want it as soon as it ships?
+Drop your email below.

 4. Co-op chat — in the app.
 Right now pairing hands you off to Steam Chat for the actual conversation.
 A small in-app channel for paired players would close that loop without needing a Steam tab open.